 HQS standards are the minimum criteria all units must meet before assistance can be paid on behalf of the family.
-NYCHA must perform an HQS inspection before a tenant can move into a new unit, and annually thereafter.
-NYCHA will automatically schedule an annual inspection.
+NYCHA must perform an HQS inspection before a tenant can move into a new unit.
+NYCHA also conducts special and regular inspections.

-NYCHA also conducts Quality Control inspections, as required by HUD.
-Section 8 units may be selected for an inspection, at any time, as part of a random sample.
+Section 8 units may be selected for a Quality Control inspection, at any time, as part of a random sample required by HUD.

 A Section 8 voucher holder can live anywhere in New York City, the United States, Puerto Rico, and U.S. Virgin Islands as long as there is a Public Housing Authority (PHA) operating an HCV Program.
 This option is known as Portability.
 To request a “Port-Out”, a participant must submit a Voucher Holder’s Request for Transfer form.
-Check box 2 and complete the remainder of the form.
 The participant will need to provide the name, address, and contact person of the PHA he/she intends to port to.
 For additional information or assistance, please call the Customer Contact Center, Monday - Friday, between the hours of 8am and 5pm, at 718-707-7771.